 Usually, the minimum number of years of service in the cadre of civil judge (junior division) is five years for the judicial officer to be considered for promotion.
 In some states, the civil judge (junior division) should be in service for six years to be considered for promotion to the cadre of senior civil judge.
 In some other states, a civil judge (junior division) has to be in service for at least three years after the successful completion of probationary period (three years) to be eligible for promotion (both regular promotion and accelerated promotion) to the cadre of senior civil judge.
-In some states, there is no requirement of minimum number of years of service in the feeder cadre.

-iii.
-Eligibility for Regular Promotion as District Judge
+In some states, there is no requirement of minimum number of years of service in the feeder cadre ii.
+Eligibility for Regular Promotion as District Judge iii.
+Eligibility for Accelerated Promotion as District Judge